The Cartographer's Daughter · Chapter 5

 "What happened to Wei?"

-"He was arrested.
+"Arrested.
 Taken to the prefectural seat.
-After that, I do not know.
-I have not been able to confirm his fate."
+After that, I do not know."

 "And Chen Bohai?"

 "He recanted.
 Publicly.
-He made a statement before the village headman affirming that he had no connection to heterodox groups and that his accusation against Wei was the result of a personal dispute.
-The constable accepted this.
+Made a statement that his accusation was a personal dispute.
+The constable accepted it.
 The matter was closed."

 "But his wife did not recant."

 "His wife was not asked to recant.
 She was not named.
-She was not questioned.
 She simply — continued."

 "Continued what?"